ku-sldg/plih/_funs/3-Scoping.md

 The first `bind` adds a binding from `n` to `1` while the second adds a binding from `f` to the lambda expression.
 The term `app f 1` is evaluated in the context of the resulting environment.  `f` is first replaced by the lambda, then $\beta$-reduction adds a binding of `1` to `x` in.
 Now the term can be evaluated.  `x` is replaced by `1` and `n` by `1` and we're done.
 The result is again `2`.

-What happens in the second exam using nested binds?
+What happens in the second example using nested binds?
 Again, let's look at the immediate substitution interpreter:

 {% highlight text %}
 bind n = 1 in